Oswald's

-Oswald's is a private members club at 25 Albemarle Street in London's Mayfair district.
-It was established by Robin Birley in 2017.
+Oswald's is a private members club located at 25 Albemarle Street in London's Mayfair district.
+It was established by Robin Birley in May 2018.

 History and membership

-Oswald's is located at 25 Albemarle Street in London's Mayfair district.
-The club was established by Robin Birley in May 2017.
-Members of the Oswald's can store their own wine at the club.
-The club is named for the portrait artist Oswald Birley, the paternal grandfather of owner Mark Birley.
-The interior was designed by Tom Bell and Bruce Cavell.
-The house was formerly the site of the hairdressers Michael John.
-The interior features "Murano chandeliers, country house-like fireplaces and a cupola soaring to [a] cigar terrace".
+The house was formerly the site of the hairdressers Michael John and the club is named for the portrait artist Sir Oswald Birley, the paternal grandfather of owner Robin Birley.
+The interior was designed by Tom Bell and Bruce Cavell, featuring "Murano chandeliers, country house-like fireplaces and a cupola soaring to [a] cigar terrace".
 Oswald's was created out of a need for vintage wines at more affordable prices.
-The head chef of Oswald's is Gianluca Cossu, previously of 5 Hertford Street.
+The head chef is Gianluca Cossu, previously of 5 Hertford Street.

 Writing in The Times, Damien Whitworth described the club as "a private dining club that has become one of the capital's most exclusive havens for senior members of the government, deep-pocketed donors, stars of show business looking to party privately, and members of the royal family".
 In early 2022 Oswald's was described by Annabel Sampson in Tatler as the "...most exclusive of London's private members' clubs".
 Oswald's has no social media accounts.